BrettHansen/SimpleWordCount/README.md

 You can choose which counts to show by modifying the settings file.

-To show a popup with your selected counts, simply select "Word Count" from the context menu (right click in any file).
+To show a popup with your selected counts, select "Word Count" from the context menu (right click in any file to show the context menu).
 Alternatively, press `ctrl+shift+c` on Windows or `command+shift+c` on Mac to show your selected counts in the status bar.